 What if your secondary school diploma is not equivalent to a German Abitur?

 Secondary school diplomas from many countries are not recognized in Germany.
 You can find out whether your diploma will be accepted by checking the anabin website (in German).
 Applicants from these countries can, under certain conditions, take an assessment test (Feststellungsprüfung).
 Once passed, this test will allow the student to study certain subjects only.
 Normally, applicants can take the assessment test after following a one-year preparatory course (Studienkolleg) in Germany.
 Please note that no preparatory courses are held in Osnabrück.
-Applicants will be sent to preparatory courses in Hanover or Halle/Saxony-Anhalt.
+Applicants will be sent to preparatory courses in Hanover.